tychonievich/coa2-s2019/markdown/cache.md

 Other misses are caused by the specific design of the cache.

 A fully-associative cache can suffer from a **capacity miss**.
-A capacity miss occurs when an $n$-line cache has accessed $n$ or more distinct lines since it last accessed the line being requested.
+A capacity miss occurs when every line in the cache has been replaced since the last access to the line being requested.

 ## Direct-mapped